varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 ====

 * Let's take a look at the code.
 Like a lot of software there is more than one way to skin a cat.
 Let's look at the member function approach.
-* Using your favorite editor open the folloing source file, `./ros2_example_ws/src/examples/rclcpp/minimal_publisher/member_function.cpp`
+* Using your favorite editor open the following source file, `./ros2_example_ws/src/examples/rclcpp/minimal_publisher/member_function.cpp`
 * **rclcpp** is an abbreviation of "ROS Client Library C++", its the ROS C++ API

 .. code-block:: c++